Futsec/s-mastering-linux-jannis-seemann/workspace/cheatsheets/command-cheatsheet.md

 ```

 ##### cat
-_This concatenates a files, printing its contents to the terminal, we can also use globbing with this command._

 ```sh
     cat ~/file.txt
     cat ~/f*
 ```

 ##### head
-_This prints out the first 10 lines of a file, unless else specific._

 ```sh
     head ~/file.txt
     head -n 20 ~/file.txt
 ```

 ##### tail
-_This is the same as the `head` command, but for the end of a fail._

 ```sh
     tail ~/file.txt
     tail -n 20 ~/file.txt
 ```

 ##### less
-_less opens the content of a file into its own program, allowing us to view, search and read files easier._

 ```sh
     less file.txt
      ↪ :50p      |move 50% of the file